mattmakai/mattmakai.com/source/content/pages/talks.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~
 No slides used for this talk.

-Workshop given at `HackMIT <https://www.hackmit.org/>`_ on October 4
+Workshop given at `HackMIT <https://www.hackmit.org/>`_ on Saturday,
-in Cambridge, Massachusetts.
+October 4 in Cambridge, Massachusetts.

 ----